Atlas200dk/sample-classification/README.md

 1. Obtain the source code package.

-    Download all the code in the sample-classification repository at  [https://github.com/Ascend/sample-classification](https://github.com/Ascend/sample-classification)  to any directory on Ubuntu Server where Mind Studio is located as the Mind Studio installation user, for example,  _/home/ascend/sample-classification_.
+    Download all the code in the sample-classification repository at  [https://github.com/Ascend/sample-classification](https://github.com/Ascend/sample-classification)  to any directory on Ubuntu Server where MindSpore Studio is located as the MindSpore Studio installation user, for example,  _/home/ascend/sample-classification_.

-2. Log in to Ubuntu Server where Mind Studio is located as the Mind Studio installation user and set the environment variable  **DDK\_HOME**.
+2. Log in to Ubuntu Server where MindSpore Studio is located as the MindSpore Studio installation user and set the environment variable  **DDK\_HOME**.

     **vim \~/.bashrc**